egel/blog/content/blog/discover_the_tmux.md

 Tags:     tmux, console
 Category: Discovery
 Author:   Maciej Sypień
+Summary:  In this article I will try to take a look on tmux and extract its advantages and disadvantages for admires or developer.

 <div class="intro-article-image-sm" markdown="1">
   ![Tmux]({filename}/images/terminal_icon.png)
 </div>

-Tmux is a terminal multiplexer, in another words, it is a program that allows to split default console window for multiple screens and group them into one something that is called session.
+Tmux is a terminal multiplexer.
+But what does it mean, anyway?
+To say it in other, more understandable words, tmux is a program which allow the user divide console screen and gently manage them in something that is called a session.

 *Hold on!
 Why am I even look for tmux and give it a try?*

+This tool IMHO is the most useful program for network administrators and programmers, because it allows to simultaneously work with one console window devided for multiple sub-screens.

 This tool is outstanding with servers administration.
 Programmers also find in it many useful features to work with projects.
 A good example can be quick boot